-The truth is, I’m a forty something year old mom of 2 amazing girls who is happily married.
-But that’s not what defines me.
-I’m about helping people, in fact, I’m happiest when I’m doing just that and that’s why I started Choice MD.
-You see,20 years ago I started living with the complications of Multiple Sclerosis, an autoimmune disease of the central nervous system that can cause anything from blindness to paralysis and in the worse case scenario even death.
+Truth is, I’m a forty something mom living in Miami.
+However, that’s not what defines me.
+I’m about helping people.
+That's why I am a board member to the Advocacy Network on Disabilities and The City of Coral Gables Disability Affairs board.
+I’m happiest when I’m helping others and that’s why I started Choice MD.
+You see, 21 years ago I started living with the complications of Multiple Sclerosis, an autoimmune disease of the central nervous system that can cause anything from blindness to paralysis and in the worse case scenario even death.

 Think about that for just one minute, while all my friends were reveling in the fact that they were legal adults I was feeling alone and depressed, thinking my body was some sort of a ticking time bomb waiting to self destruct and leave me with life long complications.
 I know, that’s dark but it’s how I felt and the only reason I climbed out of those thoughts was because I reached out and then was helped out.

 Happiness can be found in the darkest of times, if one only remembers to turn on the light.

 The National Multiple Sclerosis Society, particularly the Lone Star Chapter, was my saving grace.
 I found a place where EVERYONE there understood what I was going through and EVERYTHING they did was for people like me.
 They were the warmest embrace during the loneliest of times, and that’s when it dawned on me.
 Mental health is an integral part of wellbeing and people need to connect to begin to “heal.”

 After 21 years of living with MS and going through all the stages of grief I was determined to help people through the process.
 I know what you're thinking, how could it even be possible to live in denial or bargain with a disease?
 But, let me explain how these phases mask themselves in different ways.